uvwild/jitsi-meet-helm/README.md

 ```bash
 helm upgrade jitsi-meet jitsi-meet -f ./jitsi-meet-examples/basic/values.yaml --namespace $MY_NAMESPACE --wait
 ```

-`$MY_NAMESPACE` should be replaced by the namespace you want to use for Jitsi Meet.

 ## Delete the chart
 To delete the chart, in your terminal, go to the `jitsi-meet-helm` repository and run the following command: